AndreasCampan/Bootstrap-Pokedex/README.md

 # Project Description

-This project is designed to mimic the pokedex found in the cartoon show Pokemon and is built using HTML, Bootstrap, some CSS and javascript.
-The pokedex will load the pokemon data from an external API.
-A list of pokemon will be displayed which will show pokemon details if clicked on.
+This project is designed to mimic the pokédex found in the cartoon show Pokémon and is built using HTML, Bootstrap, some CSS and javascript.
+The pokédex will load the pokémon data from an external API.
+A list of pokémon will be displayed which will show pokémon details if clicked on.

 # Project Purpose

-The purpose for this pokedex remake was to learn how to integrate the Bootstrap framework instead of pure css.
+The purpose for this pokédex remake was to learn how to integrate the Bootstrap framework instead of pure css.

 # How to Run